devonrambo/nba-roster-builder-v2-server/README.md

 ### Methods
 A postgreSQL database contains tables for player salaries, team salaries, created teams, and tables to link them.
 An API endpoint is hit which seeds the database if it is empty.
 JdbcDAO classes were made to interact with the database and deserialize info into model classes.
-API endpoints have been make to retrieve information on players and teams, or store/edit created teams.
+API endpoints have been created to retrieve information on players and teams, and store/edit created teams.

 ### Next Steps
 More API endpoints need to be built.
 I want to add a table that connects NBA teams to their specific players, rather than only having the teams total cap spent, so that I can return info on a player/team basis.
 (For example: How much money do the Knicks spend on their starting 5?
 How does that compare to the rest of the league?
 How does your created team stack up?)